 Fresh mochi is very pliable, soft, sticky, and chewy but should be eaten on the same day it was made or the next day at the latest.

 It has a tendency to harden very quickly.
-If the mochi is left out, it becomes dry and hard, and will be unenjoyable.
-This type of mochi is typically flat and round in shape.
+If the mochi is left out, it becomes dry and hard and will be unenjoyable.
+This type of mochi is typically flat and round.

 How is Mochi Made?

 Mochi is made by first steaming plain rice and then pounding it into a smooth mass.
 Traditionally, mochi was made during a Japanese ceremony called "mochitsuki" which translates to "pounding mochi."
 Freshly steamed rice is placed in an oversize mortar that stands on the ground almost waist-high.
 The steamed rice is sprinkled with water, then pounded with a large wooden mallet until smooth.
 The ceremony consists of one person who pounds the mochi using the mallet, while a second person continuously turns the mochi and drizzles water on it to keep it moist and pliable.

 Once the mochi is pounded smooth, it is torn off into smaller pieces and shaped into round semi-flat circles.